-Nurse-Midwifery and Women's Health Nurse Practitioner Dual Specialty
+Nurse-Midwifery and Women's Health Nurse Practitioner Dual Specialty selection once admitted into the program.

-Students applying to YSN may pursue the NM program, the WHNP program, or the dual NM/WHNP program.
-WHNP students cannot make changes to their specialty selection once admitted into the program.
 Students admitted to the GEPN program as NM or dual NM/WHNP must declare their decision to pursue the dual NM/WHNP program prior to the start of the specialty years and are not permitted to join the dual program during their specialty years of study.
-Students who are accepted into the dual program will pay an additional tuition, split over four terms, beginning in the fall of the first specialty year (see the chapter Educational Expenses and Financial Aid).
+Students who are accepted into the dual program will pay an additional dual specialty fee, split over four terms, beginning in the fall of the first specialty year (see the chapter Educational Expenses and Financial Aid).
 In addition, students will need to be enrolled in an extra term, usually but not always completed during the summer, in order to complete both specialties.
-Graduation in

-May of the second specialty year cannot be guaranteed.
+Graduation in May of the second specialty year cannot be guaranteed.
 It will be influenced by the availability of clinical sites and student flexibility in clinical placements.